bredd/byu-itc-252.github.io/Extra/Lab5.md

 ## Part 1: Virtual Memory

-1. Proceed to the same website as in lab 4 - [https://www3.ntu.edu.sg/home/smitha/ParaCache/Paracache/start.html](https://www3.ntu.edu.sg/home/smitha/ParaCache/Paracache/start.html); click on `Virtual Memory`.
+1. Proceed to the same website as in lab 4 - [https://www3.ntu.edu.sg/home/smitha/ParaCache/Paracache/start.html](https://www3.ntu.edu.sg/home/smitha/ParaCache/Paracache/start.html){:target="_blank"}; click on `Virtual Memory`.
 2. Set the Physical Page Size to 64, Offset Bits to 2, Virtual Memory Size to 512, and TLB Entries to 10. **These are not necessarily the defaults.** Click `Submit`.
 3. Generate a series of 10 random instructions (actually addresses), and step through the information log.
 Take a screenshot of the final result to include in your writeup.
 4. From step 3, describe the process this simulation is stepping you through – from loading an address to loading the data from secondary memory.
 Make sure to include each step of the process, including the TLB and Page Table.
 5. Reset the memory using the same instructions as in step 2.
 Generate a series of 31 instructions that will miss 11 times, hit in the TLB 10 times, and miss in the TLB but hit in the page table 10 times.
 Take a screenshot of the final result.
-    a.
-Hint – take advantage of the fact that the least significant 2 bits are used for the offset, and the most significant 7 bits are used for the index.
+    * Hint – take advantage of the fact that the least significant 2 bits are used for the offset, and the most significant 7 bits are used for the index.
-    b.
-Second hint – use the same strategy you used when creating a series of 17 instructions that always missed in a fully associative cache.
+    * Second hint – use the same strategy you used when creating a series of 17 instructions that always missed in a fully associative cache.
 6. In your writeup, include the sequence you used and explain why it works the way it does.
 7. Describe how the Transaction Lookaside Buffer (TLB) improves the performance of a computer (2-3 sentences).